Milan not a 'club of a secondary level' – Ambrosini message to Kessie

 The Ivory Coast international is reportedly keen to leave Milan as a free agent when his contract at San Siro expires at the end of June.

-Manchester United and Tottenham Hotspur are rumoured to be eyeing the midfielder, who is now into his fifth season at San Siro.
+Manchester United and Tottenham Hotspur are rumored to be eyeing the midfielder, who is now into his fifth season at San Siro.

-Stefano Pioli's side is second in Serie A, four points behind reigning champion and rival Inter after the opening 19 matches.
+Stefano Pioli's side are second in Serie A, four points behind reigning champions and rivals Inter after the opening 19 matches.

 Ambrosini won four Scudetti and two Champions Leagues during his 18-year playing career with the club.